 Eat the Ayurvedic way:

 - Avoid eating leftovers (food over one day old), genetically-altered, processed, preserved or artificial foods.

-Eat slowly, chew your food well and eat in a settled, undistracted environment.
+- Eat slowly, chew your food well and eat in a settled, undistracted environment.

-Avoid cold or iced drinks, as they tend to dampen the “digestive fire.”
+- Avoid cold or iced drinks, as they tend to dampen the “digestive fire.”

 Support food absorption with top-selling Organic Digest Tone (Triphala Plus).
 Organic Digest Tone promotes ojas, the finest product of digestion, which creates luster in the skin, rejuvenates vital energy, detoxifies the colon and acts as a gentle laxative.
 It is considered a companion product to all herbals that you're taking, as it purifies the body over time.
 It is the one product to take if considering just one herbal.
 Read more Ayurvedic tips for good digestion.

 Meditation helps calm our mind and bring our body back into balance, bringing the sense of feeling grounded.
-Practicing the effortless mental technique, Transcendental Meditation®, twenty minutes twice a day offers a direct means to transcend and experience the underlying field of silence, and this experience restores balance to both mind and body.
+Practicing the effortless mental technique, Transcendental Meditation®, 20 minutes twice a day offers a direct means to transcend and experience the underlying field of silence, and this experience restores balance to both mind and body.
 It allows for a more powerful awareness of our self and deep connectedness to the world we live in.

 Visit www.tm.org for more information about this meditation practice.

-4. Be with Nature
+Be with nature

-A regular daily routine that follows the rhythm of nature includes waking with the sun and sleeping with the stars.
+A regular daily routine (dinacharya) that follows the rhythm of nature includes waking with the sun and sleeping with the stars.
 As the sun shines through our windows in the early morning, we can begin to wake up along with nature.
 A walk in the early-morning sunlight sets our body’s natural rhythms to prepare for the day ahead.
 (This is also a fantastic tool to reset our biological clock to a new time zone when traveling.)

 After dinner, when the hot sun is cooling, we can take a walk to settle our body and support the natural movement of digestion.

 The very act of looking up is uplifting! — we raise our chin and sternum, allowing the rib cage to open and the lungs to expand.
 Stargazing can ignite a sense of wonder and dreams, just before settling in for a good night’s sleep.
 If falling asleep is an issue, consider sitting in your home with all the lights off and allowing the natural process of the setting sun and darkening room to reset your body’s rhythm.

 As our founder, Maharishi Mahesh Yogi, said, “Water the root to enjoy the fruit.”
 These simple Ayurvedic tips are tools in which we water our roots.
 Grounded and connected, we enjoy the fruits of life through integration of mind, body and consciousness.

-© 1999, 2021 Maharishi AyurVeda Products International, Inc. (MAPI).
+© 1999, 2023 Maharishi AyurVeda Products International, Inc. (MAPI).
 All Rights Reserved.
 MAPI does not provide medical advice, diagnosis or treatment.
 These statements have not been evaluated by the Food and Drug Administration.
 Products are not intended to diagnose, treat, cure or prevent any disease.
 See additional information.